jeffersonquispe/ImagenesSemana1/README.md

-#Week one
+#Week Two
 # Calibration Patron Detection Algorithm
 CAMERA
 calibration  consist  on  check  the physical   parameters   of   the   camera,   as